JasperV/dotfiles/README.md

 - [Anka](https://veertu.com/anka-develop/) to test on macOs virtual machines
 - [Mackup](https://github.com/lra/mackup) to sync configuration (with sensitive data)
 - [AppCleaner](https://freemacsoft.net/appcleaner/) for properly uninstalling apps
-- [Alfred](https://www.alfredapp.com/) as a replacement for Spotlight and many other things
+- [Alfred](https://www.alfredapp.com/) as a replacement for Spotlight and general swiss army knife

 ### Inspired by